markstringer-dti/markstringer-dti.github.io/README.md

 ## Update History
+Updated 6th April 2021 - "Working software"

-Updated 5th April 2021 - "How move from flowers to fruit?
+Updated 5th April 2021 - "How do we move from flowers to fruit?
 Two strategies, stakeholder research and working software."

 Updated 4th April 2021 - "The central challenge of project management.
 Why does nobody talk about this more?"